Christian Apologetics, M.A.

-- Meet with department advisor and Graduate Graduation Counselor in the Office of the Registrar one year prior to graduation to declare intent to graduate.
+- Meet with department advisor and graduate academic records and degree specialist in the Office of the Registrar one year prior to graduation to declare intent to graduate.
 (See Graduate Graduation Check description in Admission, Enrollment and Graduation Requirements section.)

 |CSAP 510||Apologetics Research and Writing 1||1|

 |CSAP 529||Scripture: Authority, Canon, and Criticism||2|